-This first guide will start at the beginning but over the series I’ll cover all your need to know, right up to complex digital layouts.
+This first guide will start at the beginning but over the series, I’ll cover all you need to know, right up to complex digital layouts.

 In case you’re wondering, aside from being a life long model train enthusiast and having built numerous layouts I was also a trained electrician and spend my working day building computer networks for large websites so electrics, railways and digital networks are my bread and butter.
 Read About for more information.

 Identifying The Basic Elements Of An Analog Model Railway

 At the heart of any analogue model railway starter set, such as those from Hornby or Bachmann, are three key electrical items.